 Potential investment opportunities abound, particularly in the following sectors: infrastructure, which provides opportunities in rail and air transportation, which are intended to develop Rwanda as an EAC hub; agriculture, which is the backbone of the economy; and the energy sector, in areas of power generation via methane gas and hydro opportunities.
 There are also opportunities in tourism, especially in the area of conference tourism, and unique assets, such as mountain gorillas.
 Information and communications technology (ICT) is a priority sector under Vision 2020, and there are plans to develop a new ICT park.
 Other attractive sectors include financial services, exports, industrial manufacturing, energy, transport, and construction of low-cost housing.

 PwC Rwanda is one of the leading professional services firms in Rwanda, with over 70 professionals providing industry-focused assurance, tax, and advisory services.
-We offer Immigration Services to assist investors in Rwanda and multinational corporation assignees to Rwanda to acquire Rwandan work permits and visas.
 We have also developed a tailored tax compliance and advisory support service geared towards inbound investors in Rwanda.

 PwC Rwanda offers a range of services to assist taxpayers with tax planning, compliance, revenue authority negotiations, and appeals.
 Our experienced team of tax advisers can assist with managing tax risk and minimising the tax burden by providing innovative and practical tax and business solutions in the areas of corporate, international, and indirect taxes; mergers and acquisitions; compliance; transfer pricing; and human resource services.